Shellular Metamaterial Design via Compact Electric Potential Parametrization: Efficient Homogenization

-and $p_e= (x_e, y_e, z_e)$ is the center of each voxel.
-The matrix $K_0$ is the (constant) tangent stiffness matrix for a single voxel element, which is identical for all voxels.
-In the step function $h(\cdot)$, the parameter $k$ controls how thin the shellular surface is, while $v_0$ avoids ill-conditioned linear systems.

-However, using the full voxel mesh for the entire domain would leave most voxels empty, causing significant performance issues.
-Therefore, instead of employing the full mesh, we construct a voxel mesh that tightly encloses the surface.
-As a result, only about 9.5\% of voxels are required, leading to considerable improvements in the linear solver performance.
-We first identify all voxels intersecting the surface, then expand the mesh based on the surface thickness using a Breadth-First-Search (BFS)-style algorithm.
-Next, we enforce periodicity on the mesh boundaries by adding missing voxels.
-After building this reduced voxel mesh, we compute the periodic pairs of boundary nodes.
-Alg.~\ref{alg:shellular-homo} illustrates the entire workflow.
+To evaluate the effective elastic tensor of a shellular microstructure, we \emph{thicken} the implicit surface and embed the resulting geometry as a heterogeneous solid in a regular voxel grid over the unit cell.
+Let $p_e=(x_e,y_e,z_e)$ denote the center of voxel element $e$.
+We assign each voxel a soft occupancy $\beta_e\in[0,1]$ by sampling the implicit field $F$ and applying a smooth indicator function:

+where $K_e$ is the voxel element stiffness matrix, $K_0$ is the constant stiffness matrix of a fully solid voxel (shared by all voxels), and $d_e$ is a first-order approximation of the (unsigned) distance from $p_e$ to the zero level set $F=0$.
+The function $h(\cdot)$ controls how the zero level set is converted into a finite-thickness shell band.

+allows us to reuse standard periodic homogenization on structured grids while retaining a compact surface-based design parameterization.
+The sharpness parameter $\kappa$ determines the width of the density transition; in our experiments we set $\kappa$ so that the transition spans approximately two voxels.
+We choose $256^3$ resolution for shell homogenization accuracy based on a controlled study on an optimization task with known ground truth (Supplementary Materials).